 To design great customer experience like we did with the T5 project, we jump right to the top of the pyramid, working on making our customers say “I feel [blank] about this experience.”
-Who you fill in that blank depends on your brand and culture values.
+How you fill in that blank depends on your brand and culture values.

-How do you want them to feel?
+How do you want customers to feel?

 That memory of a feeling is both a risk and an opportunity to create a long lasting relationship with your customers.
 When we were designing the lobbies, the customer experience team wanted our customers to feel efficient, taken care of, empowered and smart enough to do things themselves without help.
-We knew the goal – create simple, personal and helpful customer experience.
-All we had to do was think about what that means in terms of emotion.
+We knew the goal: create simple, personal and helpful customer experience.
+All we had to do was think about what that meant in terms of emotion.

 Does your corporate culture support the internal disruption you are creating?

-We spent equal time deliberating how to design (and pay for) the new bag drop positions to minimize the functional changes in the lives our crewmembers.
-For example, where would they leave their phones, purses, wallets when they worked?
+We spent equal time deliberating how to design (and pay for) the new Bag Drop positions to minimize the functional changes in the lives our crewmembers.
+For example, where would they leave their phones, purses, wallets, when they worked?
 We built drawers in the blue arcs above the intake bag belts to meet that need.
-The thinner design matched better the overall open space approach of the lobbies.
-Despite that, we built them thicker, making the tradeoff between brand look and function to manage the customer experience of our crewmembers and their acceptance of change.
+The thinner design better matched the overall open space approach of the lobbies.
+Despite that, we built them thicker, making the trade-off between brand look and function to manage the customer experience of our crewmembers and their acceptance of change.

-The design of exceptional/memorable/unique customer experiences requires empathy.
-To connect as a brand to your customer, you need to go beyond meeting the functional needs of your customer.
-Making the experience easy is very hard.
-No doubt about that.
+The design of exceptional (and memorable) customer experience requires empathy.
+To connect to your customer, you need to go beyond meeting the customer’s functional needs.
+Making an experience like this easy for customers is very hard for CX professionals.
+There is no doubt about that.
 But ease only connects with the rational side of your customers.
 To generate more ROI through CX, you need to also create a positive emotion that will trigger the irrational decisions to (hopefully) pay for your product or service at a premium next time.

 Image courtesy of JetBlue